When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 Lyretail Molly Fish

-This specie is easily recognized through its caudal fin.
-It has a narrow top and bottom that drags behind its body.
+This species is easily recognized by its caudal fin, which has a narrow top and bottom that drag behind its body.

 Sailfin Molly Fish

-This specie of Molly is recognized through their large dorsal fins that start from behind the head and ends at the caudal fin.
-They come in many colors and patterns.
+This species of Molly is recognized by its large dorsal fins, which start behind the head and end at the caudal fin.
+These fins come in many colors and patterns.

 Black Molly Fish

-This specie is similar to Common Molly except for its body which is covered in black color.
+This species is similar to Common Molly except for its body, which is covered in black color.

 Other famous species of Molly include Balloon, White, Red, Orange, and Dalmatian.